MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

   * ADD			Script function for playing a .bik movie just like how the engine plays credits.bik, etc (local games only)
   * ADD			New tag/script system for displaying ui widgets to the user
   * ADD			Added system for adding custom dedicated server logging events
-  * ADD			Added a new tag/script system for changing sky/lightmaps called 'scenario faux zones'
   * ADD			Runtime vector3d values (part of the game state)
   * ADD			Added a mini crashdump creator for easier debugging
-  * ADD			Added command line argument to disable all OS graphics
+  * ADD			Added command line argument to disable all OS graphics (-no_os_gfx)
+  * ADD			Added command line argument to disable special OS game state allocations (-no_os_gamestate)
   * ADD			Added Visual C++ 9.0 runtime to the installer
   * FIX			Fixed Halo not loading when using -use*
   * FIX			Fixed crash in shader model settings when extension element is missing